akashdhruv/Para-Physics/README.md

         mpirun -n [number_of_procs] ./Solver
      ~~~

-  5. Note that the number of processes in each direction is HK defined in the header file Solver.h.
-And for 2D cases HD = 2.
-Therefore, the total number of processes will be HK^HD.
+  5. Note that the total number of MPI processes must be equal to the total number of blocks (nblockx X nblocky) defined in Solver.h

-  4. To plot results, edit the python file (plot.py) to match your grid size and simply type (make sure k = HK and d = HD)
+  4. To plot results, edit the python file (plot.py) to match your grid size and simply type (make sure k = nblockx and d = nblocky)

      ~~~terminal
         python plot.py
      ~~~

-Author - Akash V. Dhruv
+### Author - Akash V. Dhruv
-License - Refer LICENSE.md
+### License - Refer LICENSE.md